srv1054/bots-tagger/README.md

 - Clean up config.json for realz
 - ~Ability to request all words assigned to a tag~
 - ~Ability to request all available tags~
+- In Slack help request to display available commands